 A queen cat called, “Who would wish a stinkard to stay after she’d done with him?”

 “Whoever made that tale was no cat,” cried another.

-“Woeful, woeful,” they sang, while several ugly fellows stepped forward offering to do their pleasure.
+“Woeful, woeful,” the queen cats sang, while several ugly fellows stepped forward offering to pleasure them.

 I turned, raised my tail, and marked our book long and well.

 Picker and Stealer came and over-marked me.
 I was not vexed.
 They’d earned that honour.

 Then they crept sly-faced towards me, and I knew our brief accord was over.